rakytap/sequential-quantum-gate-decomposer/README.md

 $ export GSL_INC_DIR=path/to/gsl/include

-Usually, when the Intel compiler module is loaded on the HPC, the compiler can find his way to the MKL libraries automatically through the environment variable MKLROOT which points to the root directory of the MKL package.
+When using Intel compiler equipped with Intel MKL on a HPC, the compiler can find his way to the MKL libraries automatically through the environment variable MKLROOT which points to the root directory of the MKL package.
 If the Intel environment variables are not set, they can be initialized by the shell command:

 $ source /opt/intel/composerxe/bin/compilervars.sh intel64

 where **/opt/intel/composerxe** is the path to the Intel compiler package location which might be different from the given one.
-After the basic environment variables are set, the compilation can be configured by the command executed in the source directory **path/to/qgdsource** of the QGD package:
+(This step can be omitted when using GNU compiler, or when we do not have intention to use Intel MKL) After the basic environment variables are set, the compilation can be configured by the command executed in the source directory **path/to/qgdsource** of the QGD package:

-$ ./configure --prefix=path/to/qgd --enable-fp-optimization CC=icc CXX=icpc
+$ ./configure --prefix=path/to/qgd --enable-ffast-math CC=gcc CXX=g++

 where **path/to/qgd** is the installation path of the Quantum Gate Decomposer package.

 The installation directory of the compiled QGD package is given by **--prefix=path/to/qgd** (which is different from the directory path of the source files given by **path/to/qgdsource**).
-The end user should have read and write permissions on the path **path/to/qgd** (for example /home/username/qgd).
+The user should have read and write permissions on the path **path/to/qgd** (which can be for example /home/username/qgd).
-The flag **--enable-fp-optimization** enables the compiler's floating-point optimization.
+The flag **--enable-ffast-math** enables the compiler's floating-point optimization (which is usually enabled by default in Intel compilers settings).
 While in general this optimization is considered to be dangerous, in case of QGD it works well, the runtime performance is increased by 5-6 times due to this optimization.
-Unfortunately, the QGD Python interface does not support this optimization, it can be exploited only by the standalone C applications.
+We notice, that the QGD Python interface does not support this optimization, it can be exploited only by the standalone C applications.
+On the other hand, if one choses Intel compiler to built the QGD package, the following configuration settings should be invoked:

+$ ./configure --prefix=path/to/qgd --with-mkl CC=icc CXX=icpc

+The **--with-mkl** flag sets the appropriate linking of the QGD package with the Intel MKL package.
+If the flag is missing from the configuration than the CBLAS library of the GNU Scientific Library is used for linear algebra operations.
 After the successful configuration the QGD package can be compiled by the shell command executed in the directory **path/to/qgdsource**:

 $ make